Table of Contents

 - Subscribers should only be from the key buyer personas of the business.
 If this is not the case, you would only be wasting organizational resources.
 Email marketing tools often charge users on the basis of the number of subscribers.
 Thus, having irrelevant subscribers will not only decrease your conversion rates but would also increase your overhead costs.

-- Great email lists go a step ahead and capture more data than just emails.
+- Great email list building strategies go a step ahead and capture more data than just emails.
 Quality over quantity is key and specific data would help you deliver highly targeted messaging.
 Depending on what’s important for you, some additional fields that you can add to your subscribe forms can include:

 - Organizational Role